Tongue-Tie Surgery for InfantsSkip to the navigation

 During the procedure, the doctor lifts the baby's tongue and clips the lingual frenulum.
 More than one cut may be needed to release the tongue.
 Stitches usually are not required, and there is little bleeding after the procedure.

 You can feed your baby right away after the procedure.
 If you think your baby has pain or discomfort, you can give him or her acetaminophen, such as Tylenol.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Complications from tongue-tie surgery are rare but may include: